getify/You-Dont-Know-JS/get-started/ch3.md

 It should be noted that this material is still not an exhaustive exposition of JS; that's what the rest of the book series is for!
 Here, our goal is still just to *get started*, and more comfortable with, the *feel* of JS, how it ebbs and flows.

-This chapter should begin to answer some of the "Why?" questions that are likely cropping up as you explore JS.
+Be aware: this chapter digs much deeper than you're likely used to thinking about a programming language.
+My goal is to help you appreciate the core of how JS works, what makes it tick.
+This chapter will begin to answer some of the "Why?" questions that are may be cropping up as you explore JS.

+Don't go so quickly through this material that you get lost in the weeds.
+As I've said a dozen times already, **take your time**.
+Even still, you'll probably finish this chapter with remaining questions.
+That's OK, though, because there's a whole book series ahead of you to explore!

 ## Closure

-What is Closure?
+Perhaps without realizing it, almost every JS developer has made use of closure.
+In fact, closure is one of the most pervasive programming functionalities across a majority of languages.
+It might even be as important to understand as variables or loops, that's how fundamental it is.

+Yet it feels kind of hidden, almost magical.
+And it's often talked about in either very abstract or very informal terms, which does little to help us nail down exactly what it is.

+It's critical we be able to recognize where closure is used in our programs, as the presence or lack of closure is sometimes the cause of bugs (or even the source of performance impairments).

+So can we define closure in a pragmatic way that tries to bring some concrete clarity to the topic?

 > Closure is the ability of a function to remember and continue to access variables defined outside its scope, even when that function is executed in a different scope.

-Perhaps without realizing it, almost every JS developer has made use of closure.
-It's important to be able to recognize where it's in use in your programs, as the presence or lack of closure is sometimes the cause of bugs (or even performance impairments).

-From the definition above, we see two parts that are critical.
-First, closure is a characteristic of a function.
+We see two definitional characteristics here.
+First, closure is part of the nature of a function.
 Objects don't get closures, functions do.
 Second, to observe a closure, you must execute a function in a different scope than where that function was originally defined.

 Consider: